 In the 24 short years he lived, he managed to escape Cuba after three attempts (he was incarcerated for each of his failed attempts).
 On his journey to the States, his mother fell overboard in rough waters.
 Stories say that he didn’t know it was his mother until he had rescued her.
 He jumped off of the boat, and saved her life.
 Oh yeah, he was only 15-years-old at the time.

 Last night, the night of the first Marlins game since Jose’s passing, the announcing crew shared story after story of this kid; his attitude, his playfulness, and his respect for the game and for others.
 As happens so often when a well-known person dies, there may be excuses made for their bad behavior.
-Maybe he did’t live long enough to have a closet full of skeletons.
-But most of what I’ve heard is what a sweetheart he was.
-That he loved his community and family.
-He clearly loved life and he made the world a little bit better for having lived.
-He smiled a lot and was full of the exuberance of youth.
-He made others smile too, apparently.
+He wasn’t a guy without flaws.
+Clearly the investigation into the accident shows he made some bad choices, but his life was more than that.
+Most of what I’ve heard is what a sweetheart he was; that he loved his community and family.
+His love of life was evident and he made the world a little bit better for having lived.
+He smiled a lot and was full of the exuberance of youth; he made others smile too, apparently.

 What about me?
 What about you?